heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 ### 2.4.7.
 Key Points

-- The percept-triplet consists of three conceptual vectors (archetypal, expression, and contextual) that together form a comprehensive representation of human perception [1]
+- The percept-triplet consists of three conceptual vectors (archetypal, expression, and contextual) that together form a comprehensive representation of human perception
-- Western symbolic systems (Planets, Zodiac Signs, and Houses) provide a rich foundation for encoding conceptual relationships through the percept-triplet system [2]
+- Western symbolic systems (Planets, Zodiac Signs, and Houses) provide a rich foundation for encoding conceptual relationships through the percept-triplet system
-- The hybrid spherical-hyperbolic geometry enables efficient representation of both hierarchical and symbolic relationships, with dynamic adaptation through the curvature parameter [3]
+- The hybrid spherical-hyperbolic geometry enables efficient representation of both hierarchical and symbolic relationships, with dynamic adaptation through the curvature parameter
-- Merkle preservation of coordinates ensures that spatial relationships are maintained throughout storage and verification processes, connecting directly to the Glass Bead storage framework [4]
+- Merkle preservation of coordinates ensures that spatial relationships are maintained throughout storage and verification processes, connecting directly to the Glass Bead storage framework
-- The fixed 3D structure offers computational advantages over arbitrary quality dimensions while still preserving expressive power through dynamic geometry [5]
+- The fixed 3D structure offers computational advantages over arbitrary quality dimensions while still preserving expressive power through dynamic geometry
-- Percept-triplets serve as the core semantic content of Glass Beads, forming the foundation of the Memorativa knowledge representation system [6]
+- Percept-triplets serve as the core semantic content of Glass Beads, forming the foundation of the Memorativa knowledge representation system
-- Each triplet has a unique title/description pair that serves as a verbal prototype, distinguishing it from its archetypal vector and enabling intuitive human understanding [7]
+- Each triplet has a unique title/description pair that serves as a verbal prototype, distinguishing it from its archetypal vector and enabling intuitive human understanding

-### 2.4.8.
-Citations

-- [1] Jung, C. G. (1959). *The Archetypes and the Collective Unconscious*.
-Princeton University Press.
-- [2] Campion, N. (2008). *A History of Western Astrology: The Ancient World*.
-Continuum.
-- [3] Gromov, M. (1987).
-"Hyperbolic Groups." *Essays in Group Theory*, pp. 75-263.
-- [4] Merkle, R. C. (1987).
-"A Digital Signature Based on a Conventional Encryption Function." *Advances in Cryptology — CRYPTO '87*, pp. 369-378.
-- [5] Gärdenfors, P. (2000). *Conceptual Spaces: The Geometry of Thought*.
-MIT Press.
-- [6] [Section 2.3] Glass Beads.
-- [7] Lakoff, G., & Johnson, M. (1980). *Metaphors We Live By*.
-University of Chicago Press.
-- [8] Cannon, J., Floyd, W., Kenyon, R., & Parry, W. (1997).
-"Hyperbolic Geometry." *Flavors of Geometry*, 31, pp. 59-115.
-- [9] Sarkar, R. (2011).
-"Low Distortion Delaunay Embedding of Trees in Hyperbolic Plane." *Graph Drawing*, pp. 355-366.

 ### 2.4.9.
 See Also